carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 {: .language-python}

 ### Model GDP vs Life Expectancy
-Review the process_lifeExpt_gdp_data() function found in regression_helper_functions.py.
+Review the 'process_lifeExpt_gdp_data()' function found in 'regression_helper_functions.py'.
 Review the FIXME tags found in the function and try to fix them.
 Afterwards, use this function to model life-expectancy versus GDP for the year 1980.
 ~~~
 def process_lifeExpt_gdp_data(gdp_file, life_expectancy_file, year):
     """Model and plot life expectancy vs GDP in a specific year."""